AccountGo/accountgo/README.md

 1. "dotnet build"
 1. Then run the front-end by typing "dotnet run"

+Note: Your wwwroot folder should be look like this

 # Run "Api" project
 1. Run the api by typing "dotnet run".
 Make sure you CD to api project.
 2. In api/appsettings.json, update properly your "LocalConnection" connection string.